cjnaz/cjnfuncs/README.md

 `log` (default False)
 - If True, logs that the message was sent at the WARNING level.
 If False, logs at the DEBUG level.
-Useful for eliminating separate logging messages in the script code.
+Useful for eliminating separate logging messages in the tool script code.
 The `subj` field is part of the log message.